 It is a staple in Cypriot houses, and tomato and cucumber are served on the side with Louvi.

-In addition to these food items, olives, olive oil, artichokes, and chickpeas are a staple in every Cypriot household.
+In addition to these food items, olives, olive oil, artichokes, and chickpeas are staples in every Cypriot household.

 Almost all of these dips are served as part of a meze platter and go really well with grilled meat, salads, and pita.
 They go really well when making a pita sandwich.

 Only seafood-loving folk will like this dip as this one contains smoked fish roe with garlic, parsley, lemon, grated onions, and bread all blended together.
-It’s best to make and have it fresh, as sometimes food coloring is added to tinned taramosalata.
+It’s best to make and have it fresh, as sometimes food colouring is added to tinned taramasalata.
 Roe of cod is mostly used.

 For those who haven’t heard of hummus before, it is a dip that originates from the Levant region and is made by mashing chickpeas with olive oil, garlic, lemon juice, salt, and tahini.

-A creamy sesame butter when used as a dip, tahini has garlic, onions, and lemon juice.
+A creamy sesame butter, when used as a dip, has garlic, onions, and lemon juice.
 Tahini is added as a condiment to hummus, falafel, and babaganoush.
 Honey can also be added to tahini and drizzled on desserts as a sweet alternative.

 DESSERTS IN CYPRUS